william6542/william6542.github.io/_posts/2022-09-01-BP-Flett-Glacier.markdown

 I sat up there, listening to Masayoshi Takanaka, specifically, [Blue Curacao](https://www.youtube.com/watch?v=XhpCtqxttuU)!
 On the small ridgeline, it was hot.
 I considered going further up, as it looked possible, but I chose not to, since this was my first backpacking trip in 5 years and I didn't want to over do it.
 Plus, the scree looked even steeper and the drops on either side even longer.
 Anyways the view here was amazing, and I was all alone, so I just lay there sunning, listening to the infinite glacier.
 Then it got too too hot, and I moved down to the ice ridge and lake.
 It was so cold so cold.
 Amazing.
 I forgot to bring my filter, I left it with the main pack, so I didn't get any ice water.
 Oh well.

 In total, I sat up there for three hours.
 Some people like to go fast, I just think, Ranier/Tahoma is so beautiful, why leave her?
 To sit down here, a beach in the sky, why rush?
 I closed my eyes, and I drifted away.
+When I woke up, I noticed that the smoke was starting to close in from all the wildfires this year.
+I knew I was very lucky to have gotten two days with very little smoke.
+It seemed the smoke was keeping away from Rainier from the sheer power of the mountain.
+Or pobably just winds.
+In any case, the delineation between smoke and sky was very unworldly.

 The return back to the car was tiresome, and hard, but I made it, and it was good.
 My legs were dead.
 This would be a good first backpacking trip.
 I could feel it.
 And so the Summer, as late as it was, (due to me doing stuff I was told to do but didn't want to do), started for me in earnest.